KingLVallejo/fid/README.md

 # fid

-This Repository is for class DIG2500 Fundamentals of interactive Design
+This Repository is for class DIG2500 Fundamentals of Interactive Design